Scheduled MonumentsWalesCrickhowell Bridge

 What is Crickhowell Bridge?

-Crickhowell Bridge is a stone arch bridge spanning the River Usk at Crickhowell in Breconshire, Wales, dating from the medieval period with later modifications.
+Crickhowell Bridge is a stone arch bridge spanning the River Usk in Breconshire, Wales, dating from the early medieval period though substantially rebuilt in the post-medieval era.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR005.

 What period does Crickhowell Bridge date from?

 Crickhowell Bridge dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Crickhowell Bridge?